LtHommel/ObsidianOUPeriods/README.md

 3. **Verify the Output**
    - Create a new daily note or check your daily note for a date within the defined ranges.
    - Confirm that "LUW" is replaced with the correct "Week X" or "VACATION."

----

-## Contributing & Future Updates

-- If you notice any incorrect dates or need additional features, feel free to open an issue or pull request in the repository.
-- This plugin is designed for 2024/2025 term dates and will be updated before the 2025/2026 academic year.

----

 ## License